Welcome to Explicit Facts! A place where ignited minds come to get inspired!

-Parents from both sides discuss everything but the most basic and critical issues, which may affect the marital life of both the girl and the boy.
+Parents from both sides discuss everything but the most basic and critical issues, which may affect both the girl and the boy’s marital life.

 Compromise and carry on!

-11. If the girl realizes this mistake but also gets pregnant (Part 1 and Part 2), courtesy of the historical bonding of the wedding night, then what?
+11. If the girl realizes this mistake but also gets pregnant, courtesy of the wedding night’s historical bonding, then what?